James Kilby

-James Wells Kilby (born 1963) is a United States Navy admiral who has served as the acting chief of naval operations from February 21, to August 25, 2025, and as the vice chief of naval operations since January 5, 2024.
+James Wells Kilby (born 1963) is a United States Navy admiral who served as the acting chief of naval operations in 2025, and as the vice chief of naval operations since 2024.
 He previously served as the deputy commander of the United States Fleet Forces Command from 2021 to 2024.

 Early life and education

 Raised in Pound Ridge, New York, Kilby is a 1986 graduate of the United States Naval Academy.